 2.4.
 Term and Renewal

 2.4.1.
-This permit supercedes and replaces previously issued Permit R13-2177F, which was approved on February 1, 2016.
-This permit shall remain valid, continuous and in effect unless it is revised, suspended, revoked or otherwise changed under an applicable provision of 45CSR13 or any applicable legislative rule.
+This Permit shall remain valid, continuous and in effect unless it is revised, suspended, revoked or otherwise changed under an applicable provision of 45CSR13 or any other applicable legislative rule;

 2.5.
 Duty to Comply